 About the Program

-Technology management students take courses in management, accounting and marketing, as well as other critical elements of business.The technology concentration consists of university level training in nearly any skill area except business.
+Applied business and technology students take courses in management, accounting and marketing, as well as other critical elements of business.The technology concentration consists of university level training in nearly any skill area except business.

 On campus and online

 - Classes are taught at the K-State Polytechnic and Manhattan campuses.

 - Most of the courses required for the applied business and technology degree are also available through distance learning options, making this program convenient for students in other locations.

 - Construction engineering technology

 - Professional pilot

 The applied business and technology program can be a very efficient way to complete a bachelor's degree and advance as a professional.
 Possible transfer programs include health, veterinary medicine, fire science, clinical or natural science, fine arts, agriculture, architecture or any of a wide variety of concentrations.